OCD is a Gaslighter: How to See Through its Bullish*t

 1. Over-Importance of Thoughts

 OCD's gaslighting starts with convincing you that the mere presence of certain thoughts or images holds great significance.
 In other words, believing that experiencing a thought of doing something bad (like hurting someone) is the same thing as actually doing it, or that the thought is evidence that the person is on the brink of losing control and acting on that thought.
 OCD might also scare you into questioning if you “want” those thoughts, merely because they are there.
-In reality, thoughts are just thoughts—they don't define you, and they certainly don't predict your actions.
-In fact, research suggests that the person with OCD is actually less likely to act on their thoughts than a person without.
+In truth, thoughts are just thoughts.
+Everyone has weird, intrusive ones.
+Having them doesn’t make them meaningful.
+In fact, research shows that people with OCD are less likely to act on intrusive thoughts than people without the disorder.

 2. Importance of Controlling Thoughts